pubsubdb/pubsubdb/README.md

 No matter where in the network the calculation is performed (no matter the microservice that is subscribed as the official *worker* to perform the calculation...or even if multiple microservices are invoked during the workflow execution), the answer will always be published back to the originating caller the moment it's ready.

 ## Workers
 Deploy workers by associating functions with a named topic of your choosing.
-Thereafter, any time PubSubDB runs an `exec` activity that specifies this topic, it will call invoke the function, passing all data described by its schema.
+Thereafter, any time PubSubDB runs a `worker` activity that specifies this topic, it will call invoke the function, passing all data described by its schema.
 Return a response to automatically resume the workflow.

 In the following example, a worker function has been registered to respond to the `discounts.enumerate` topic.